 - The Department of Sociology and Anthropology is comprised of three B.A. majors, Sociology, Anthropology, and Criminology, making us the departmental home for over 600 undergraduate students enrolled in Eberly’s College for Arts and Sciences.

 - Our students demonstrate high achievement and actively participate in community engagement, extra-curricular, and professional development opportunities.
 Students research alongside faculty, serve as social action fellows, and present research at academic conferences.

-In 2013, Professor Ron Althouse retired after 46 years of service to the department and endowed a scholarship to be awarded to a departmental major during their senior year.
-The 2015 recipient is criminology major Matthew Kafafian.
+- In 2013, Ron Althouse, Professor Emeritus and former department chair, retired after 46 years of service to the department and endowed a scholarship to be awarded to a departmental major during their senior year.

-In Fall 2016, the department will launch the first Sociology doctoral program in the state of West Virginia.
-The program will train students to conduct sound, independent research in an area related to the department’s specializations in crime, community and culture.
+- In Fall 2016, the department launched the first Sociology doctoral program in the state of West Virginia.

 The Research Center on Violence is a grant-funded organization that researches some of the biggest issues affecting communities across the nation, including rape, robbery, and crimes against the environment.
 With the help of government grants and nonprofit projects, experts try to learn everything they can about violence in order to assist with prevention, awareness, and education efforts.

 The West Virginia Social Survey (WVSS) is produced by the Survey Research Center at West Virginia University.
 The purpose of the WVSS is to gather information on the attitudes, concerns, and challenges facing West Virginia residents.